8666/arduino-mqtt-geiger-counter/README.md

 TBD Post Node-Red flow..

-I use Grafana to produce charts so I have something like this (Green is 5min average and purple is hour average.
+I use Grafana to produce charts so I have something like this (Green line is 5min average, purple line is hour average)

 ![Alt text](https://raw.githubusercontent.com/8666/arduino-mqtt-geiger-counter/master/results-chart.png "Chart")